Thursday, September 21, 2023

 Second to algae is the tiny flax seed.
 It’s long been touted as a healthy fish-free source of omega-3 fatty acids.
 Beyond the seeds for food, the plant is made into fabrics, linseed oil, twines, ropes, and briquettes for heating.
 Flax is one of the most sustainable crops on the planet.
 It is grown with less water and pesticide use than cotton, the most heavily sprayed agricultural crop.

 Flax is a rare crop in that it doesn’t require irrigation, reducing the water needs and resources involved in crop irrigation.
-It’s also an easy crop for rotating, leading to improved soil health.
+It’s also an easy crop to rotate, leading to improved soil health.
 The plant is naturally one of the most pest-resistant crops, reducing the need for pesticides.
 This is also why flax products may be easily certified organic.

 Chia seeds